 The identity of the "family group" is only as good as the paperwork of all participants.
 DNA is not a substitute for doing "genealogy" the old fashioned way -- corroborating each and every generation with good sources, connecting all the dots, making sure "the John Clark here" is your "John Clark there."
 For privacy reasons we don't publicly post any data after 1910 without the express permission of the kit owner.

 - The belief that two participants with exact 12-marker matches are closely related, is no longer supported.
 The Project will not accept new members who have tested only 12 markers.
 It is highly recommended that a minimum 37-marker test be ordered for a higher degree of accuracy.

-We also require that each participant post his pedigree on his kit's dashboard for his matches to observe and compare DNA test results.
+We also require that each participant post his pedigree on his Family Tree DNA web page for his matches to observe and compare DNA test results.
 Names of anyone still living are automatically privatized.

 YDNA will show you the large family group of Clark(e)s back to before surnames.
 It might even show that your forebear wasn't a Clark, but another surname -- called Non-paternity events or NPE's.
 YDNA won't tell you the name of your grgrgr-grandfather or whether you descend from his son George, John or William.
 It will only get you into a ball park family group IF other relatives have participated in this study.
 This is what our study is attempting to do...

 The identity of the family group is only as good as the paperwork of all participants.
 DNA is not a substitute for doing genealogy the old fashioned way -- corroborating each and every generation with good sources, connecting all the dots, making sure the John Clark here is your John Clark there.
 For privacy reason we don't publicly post any data after 1900, thus it is in everyone's best interest that people exhaust the paperwork sources before taking the test.